ChenHe764/ChenHe764.github.io/_pages/about.md

 # News
+- [2026.08] [One paper](https://arxiv.org/abs/2608.05536) on *iterete convergence of general Bregman proximal methods* is available, which establishes a unifined convergence framework for Bregman methods.
 - [2026.08] [One paper](https://arxiv.org/abs/2608.05035) on *iterate convergence of Bregman gradient method* with entropy kernel is available, which proposes a *scaled KL* framework for Bregman settings.<br>
   (This is my first PhD project and submitted on June 17, 2025).
 - [2026.06] I gave a talk on [Set Smoothness for BLO](http://arxiv.org/abs/2506.04587) in *SIAM Conference on Opt.
 26*.